Guidance

 11.1 Notifying others

-There are many individuals, companies and agencies that you will need to notify of the death.
-You may wish to use the Tell Us Once, which lets you report a death to several government organisations in one instance.
-When notifying others, you may find it helpful to keep a list of those you need to contact or use the checklist at the end of this book.
+There are many individuals, companies and financial organisations that you will need to notify of the death.
+You may wish to use the Tell Us Once service; a service that allows you to report a death to several government organisations in one instance.

 12. Funeral arrangements

 Arranging a funeral can be a difficult task.
-All Service Personnel who have died while serving are entitled to a Service funeral at public expense.
+All Service personnel who have died while serving are entitled to a Service funeral at public expense.
 Alternatively, you may wish for a private funeral with the option of military representation.

 JCCC post-death administration team